-Over the past 12-18 months, LinkedIn has been busy tweaking its algorithm to increase the number of valuable conversations taking place on the platform whilst reducing the number of viral posts that appear in users’ feeds.
+Over the past several months, LinkedIn has been busy tweaking its algorithm to increase the number of valuable conversations taking place on the platform whilst reducing the number of irrelevant posts that appear in users’ feeds.

-And with LinkedIn being such an important platform for the vast majority of recruitment firms, these changes will have a huge impact on the way content is seen and engaged with.
-So what do recruitment marketers need to know about LinkedIn’s updated algorithm?
+With LinkedIn being such an important platform for the vast majority of recruitment firms, these changes will have a huge impact on the way content is seen and engaged with.
+So, what do recruitment marketers need to know about LinkedIn’s updated algorithm?

 Changes to LinkedIn’s algorithm

 LinkedIn has announced an update to their algorithm where if you ask for likes, follows or comments, your post will be demoted in the feed.
 LinkedIn clarifies:

 “We’ve seen several posts that expressly ask or encourage the community to engage with content via likes or reactions – posted with the exclusive intent of boosting reach on the platform.
 We’ve heard this type of content can be misleading and frustrating for some of you.
 We won’t be promoting this type of content and we encourage everyone in the community to focus on delivering reliable, credible and authentic content.”

 With time on post being one of the things LinkedIn uses to assess the relevance of content, outbound links are frowned upon by the algorithm for taking users away from the platform. did an experiment that showed that posts without outbound links got six times more reach than posts with links.
 As a work around, businesses are able to post links in the comments of their posts.